mutle/neighborhoodwatch-agent/README.markdown

-# What does the NEIGHBORHOODWAT.CH agent do?
+## What does the NEIGHBORHOODWAT.CH agent do?

-Our agent is a little Ruby program that recieves URL-lists, pings them and reports the results to [NEIGHBORHOODWAT.CH](http://neighborhoodwat.ch/).
+Our agent is a little Ruby program that recieves URL-lists, pings them and reports the results to [NEIGHBORHOODWAT.CH][3].
 There we list our user's monitored websites statuses and notify them if something goes wrong.

-# What do I need to run the agent?
+## What do I need to run the agent?

 First of all, what you _don't_ need: root privileges.
 You do need a Unix server running the following software:

 1. Ruby
 2. Ruby Gems
 3. Cron

-and

-4. a NEIGHBORHOODWAT.CH account
+4. and a NEIGHBORHOODWAT.CH account

-The agent has sofar been tested on Ruby 1.8.6 only but should work on 1.9, too.
+The agent has so far been tested on Ruby 1.8.6 only but should work on 1.9, too.

-# You got me convinced.
+## You got me convinced.
 How do I install the agent?

 Installing the agent is easy and takes just about 2 minutes.